 Massachusetts offers all but the qualifying widow(er) with dependent child.
 Generally, if you claim this status federally, you qualify for head of household for Massachusetts.

-There are several different filing status options, and if more than one applies, choose the one that results in the lowest tax for you.
+There are several different filing status options.
 Filing status also determines whether you're eligible for certain deductions, exemptions, credits, etc.

 Your Massachusetts filing status may differ from that allowed on your federal return.

 You can file as single if, at the end of the taxable year, you were:

 - Legally separated under a final judgment of the probate court

 - Widow or widower whose spouse dies befreteh beginningof the taxable year

 - Your divorce or separate maintenance decree is not final

 - You and your spouse simply choose to live apart